abdfaizaan/AIW-Azure-Virtual-Desktop/7-Load-Balancing-methods.md

     aka.ms/wvdarmweb
     ```

-    >**NOTE**: If the session desktop is disconnected, close the tab and perform the next step.
+1. If the session desktop is disconnected, close the tab and perform the next step.

 1. In the AVD dashboard, click on the **Session Desktop** to access it.